lgulich/dotfile_manager/README.md

   dotfile_manager setup
   ```

-## Configure your dotfiles for use with the dotfile manager
+## Organize your dotfiles for use with the dotfile manager

 The dotfiles are organised by project, where each project has its own top-level
 folder.
 A project may contain a file `dotfile_manager.yaml` which configures the